 Meanwhile, saute the onion in 2 tablespoons of the butter (or 3 tablespoons olive oil) over medium-low heat.
 When the onion is lightly browned, transfer it to a plate using a slotted spoon and stir the rice into the butter (or oil) in the pot.
 Saute the rice for several minutes, until it becomes translucent, stirring constantly with a wooden spoon to avoid sticking or burning.

-Return the onions to the pot, stir in the wine, and continue stirring until the alcohol smell has evaporated, 1-2 minutes.
-Then stir in a first ladle of liquid (if you're using plain water, also add about 3/4 teaspoon of salt), and while it's absorbing, chop the mushrooms and strain the liquid they soaked in through a fine-mesh strainer, as it can contain sand.
+Return the onions to the pot, stir in the wine, and continue stirring until the alcohol smell has evaporated, 1 to 2 minutes.
+Then stir in the first ladle of liquid (if you're using plain water, also add about 3/4 teaspoon of salt), and while it's absorbing, chop the mushrooms and strain the liquid they soaked in through a fine-mesh strainer, as it can contain sand.

 Add the chopped mushrooms and their strained soaking liquid to the rice, then continue adding water or broth a ladle at a time, stirring occasionally.
 As soon as the rice is al dente, turn off the heat, stir in the remaining 1/4 cup of butter, 1/2 cup of the grated cheese, the cream (if you're using it), a little bit of ground pepper, the parsley, and fine salt, to taste.
 Cover and let sit for 2 minutes.